Beyzady/pedigree-aware-gwas-workflow/README.md

 ## Key Features
 - Pedigree-aware association testing using ClassicMendel
 - Variant-level QC and filtering with PLINK
-- Support for family-based and trio datasets
+- Support for family-based datasets
 - Modular and reproducible workflow design

 ## Scientific Context